ycpcs/cs320-spring2017/labs/lab03.md

 Next, right-click on **Move The Square** and choose **Team &rarr; Push** or **Team &rarr; Push Branch**.

 A window for **Push to branch in remote" will appear.
 You should see your comments displayed near the top, along with "master".
 Select **Next**.
 You will get the **Push Confirmation** window.
 Select **Finish**.
-If the push succeeds, you should be able to refresh your GitHub repository web pages and see the commit you just made.
+If the push succeeds, you will see **Pushed to git@github.com:...**.
+Select **OK**.

+You should now be able to refresh your GitHub repository web pages and see the commit you just made.

 ## Step 9: Fetch and merge changes from other people